MNCEDISIMNCWABE/Travel-Planner-with-AI-Agents/README.md

 1. Two AI Agents:

-- Travel Planner: Finds relevant information about budget-friendly flights, accommodations, and activities to do at destination from the internet.
+- Travel Research Specialist: Finds relevant information about budget-friendly flights, accommodations, and activities to do at destination from the internet.

-- Vacation Itinerary Creator: Crafts a detailed, day-by-day itinerary based on the Travel Planner's agent findings.
+- Vacation Itinerary Creator: Crafts a detailed, day-by-day itinerary based on the Travel Research Specialist's agent findings.

 2. Dynamic Tasks: Each agent executes specific tasks, like planning the vacation budget and creating the itinerary.